BIA Edge

 It does not make nonprecedent binding.

-Unpublished BIA, AAO, IJ, and other persuasive materials can be valuable research leads, but they are outside authoritative ImmCite status computation.
+Unpublished BIA, AAO, IJ, and other persuasive materials can be valuable research leads, but ImmCite does not give them a good-law status.

 It does not eliminate source checking.

-Always read the cited decision and the treating authority before quoting or relying on a status label.
+Always read the cited decision and later authority before quoting or relying on a status label.

 Next step